Why Choose Columbus Catholic Schools?

 Tuition Reduction Opportunities

-Columbus Catholic Schools is committed to helping all families send their children to CCS regardless of financial ability.
+Columbus Catholic Schools are committed to helping all families provide a Catholic education for their children, regardless of financial ability.
+A variety of tuition assistance and reduction options are available to support families.

 CCS Payment Plans